johnBartos/React-Devilish/README.md

 # React-Devilish
-A devilishly simple React/Flux/Node/Express scaffold
+A devilishly simple fullstack React example

 ### The Stack
 * React